AaronFeller/Cinful_v2/README.md

 ```

 The precomputed results from this test are contained in the test_genome folder for your comparison.

+### File naming required
+This pipeline will only identify files that end in the extension '.fna'.
+If you are working with another extension, the simplest fix is to rename these files and add the .fna extension.

 ### Deleting temp files:
 You are able to manually delete temp files contained in the temp folder inside of your output directory.